Stifel Financial Corp Purchases 23,519 Shares of International Business Machines Co. (NYSE:IBM)

 The business also recently disclosed a quarterly dividend, which was paid on Friday, September 10th.
 Shareholders of record on Tuesday, August 10th were issued a dividend of $1.64 per share.
 This represents a $6.56 dividend on an annualized basis and a yield of 4.58%.
 The ex-dividend date was Monday, August 9th.
 International Business Machines’s dividend payout ratio is currently 75.66%.

 IBM has been the subject of a number of recent research reports.
-Credit Suisse Group increased their price objective on shares of International Business Machines from $167.00 to $176.00 and gave the company an “outperform” rating in a research note on Tuesday, October 5th.
-Citigroup increased their price objective on shares of International Business Machines from $140.00 to $150.00 and gave the company a “neutral” rating in a research note on Tuesday, July 20th.
 Jefferies Financial Group initiated coverage on shares of International Business Machines in a research note on Friday, October 1st.
 They issued a “buy” rating and a $170.00 price objective for the company.
+Credit Suisse Group increased their price objective on shares of International Business Machines from $167.00 to $176.00 and gave the company an “outperform” rating in a research note on Tuesday, October 5th.
 Societe Generale upgraded shares of International Business Machines from a “sell” rating to a “hold” rating and increased their price objective for the company from $121.00 to $140.00 in a research note on Tuesday, July 20th.
-Finally, Morgan Stanley increased their target price on shares of International Business Machines from $152.00 to $164.00 and gave the stock an “equal weight” rating in a research report on Tuesday, July 20th.
+Morgan Stanley increased their price objective on shares of International Business Machines from $152.00 to $164.00 and gave the company an “equal weight” rating in a research note on Tuesday, July 20th.
+Finally, BMO Capital Markets increased their price objective on shares of International Business Machines from $150.00 to $155.00 and gave the company a “market perform” rating in a research note on Friday, July 16th.
 One research analyst has rated the stock with a sell rating, four have given a hold rating and three have given a buy rating to the company’s stock.
 According to MarketBeat.com, the stock has a consensus rating of “Hold” and an average price target of $153.75.

 International Business Machines Profile